ellierutherford/HotelBookingSystem/Diary_Eleanor.md

   - TODO: this is currently horribly insecure.
 Need to encrypt password/use hash + salt

 NOTE: I had to make changes to the db schema to implement the above, so now some of Matt's code doesn't work.
 I commented out for now, but will tidy up and fix tomorrow.
 We need to start rationalising and tidying up the code, I've added so much mess to it!!
 I'll try unify our approaches and write up a summary tomorrow.
+I WILL NOT MERGE THIS BRANCH INTO MAIN UNTIL THAT'S DONE or otherwise I will break all of Matt's stuff!
 I also want to work on the TODOs listed above, plus starting on the login functionality.